manmohanp/manmohanp.github.io/_posts/2019-03-25-Deep-Learning-Real-Time-object-detection-with-YOLO and OpenCV.md

 >>>
 ```

+I'm also using a great utility by [Adrian Rosebrock](https://www.pyimagesearch.com/author/adrian/) called **imutils** that has many very useful OpenCV utilities.

 ### Download Pre-trained Models

 Create a project directory e.g. yolo-realtime-object-detection and download the following files to yolo-realtime-object-detection/model directory (or whatever name you prefer).